pmartinolli/TTGBG/README.md

 ## Long term goal

 This timeline is a part of the « [On the Shoulders of Cloud Giants](http://zotrpg.blogspot.com/search/label/on%20the%20shoulders%20of%20dwarves) » [(en français)](https://jdr.hypotheses.org/category/sur-epaules-geants-nuages) set of projects.
-See also a [Timeline Tree of Tabletop Role-Playing Games](https://github.com/pmartinolli/TTTTRPG)
+See also a [Timeline Tree of Tabletop Role-Playing Games](https://github.com/pmartinolli/TTTTRPG).

-I would like to build a taxonomy of relations between games and design a phylomemetic system to document the evolution of cultural ideas through games.
+I would like to build a taxonomy of relations between games and I would like to design a phylomemetic system to document the evolution of cultural ideas through games.
+In this graph, the ludemes (ie. small units of game mechanics or goals) are driving the evolution of the branches of the tree and the actual games are outputs (or « fruits ») on these branches.

 ## How to...